 Let’s review an example showing how this might impact you.

-Adviser A, who operates as a fiduciary, wants to allocate 20% of your portfolio to an S&P 500 Index Fund or ETF.
-As can be seen here, you can pay as little as three basis points (0.03%) when investing in an S&P 500 Index Fund.
+Adviser A, who operates as a fiduciary financial adviser, wants to allocate 20% of your portfolio to an S&P 500 Index Fund or ETF.
+As you can see here, you can pay as little as three basis points (0.015%) when investing in an S&P 500 Index Fund.
 It is expected that someone operating under the fiduciary standard would choose one of these low-cost funds or another fund with similar characteristics for the investment.

-On the other hand, Broker B, who is operating under the suitability standard, could place your investment in what may be the worst index fund in the world instead.
+On the other hand, Broker B, who operates under the suitability standard, could place your investment in what may be the worst index fund in the world instead.

 How can that be?

-The Rydex S&P 500 Fund – Class C (RYSYX), which is marketed by Guggenheim Investments, pays the salesperson for placing your investment in that fund.
-The charges on these Class C shares include a 0.75 percent management fee (for an S&P 500 Index Fund!!), a 1.00% 12b-1 fee (the marketing or distributiuon fee which compensates advisors for selling the fund), and a deferred sales load (another bonus for the seller that may or may not be collected based on how long you hold the fund.)
-Total annual expenses are currently 2.33%.
-(This information is summarized in the prospectus found on Morningstar’s website.)
+The Rydex S&P 500 Fund – Class C (RYSYX), marketed by Guggenheim Investments, pays the salesperson for placing your investment in that fund.
+The charges on these Class C shares include a 0.75 percent management fee (for an S&P 500 Index Fund!!), a maximum 1.00% 12b-1 fee (the marketing or distribution fee that compensates advisors for selling the fund), and a deferred sales load (another bonus for the seller that may or may not be collected based on how long you hold the fund.)
+Total annual expenses are currently 2.38% (This information is also summarized on Morningstar’s website.)
 (For a more detailed description of the types of fees you can pay and fee transparency, in general, please see this blog post.)

 In case you are wondering, there are investors in RYSYX.
-The fund’s net assets currently exceed $200 million.
+According to Morningstar, the fund’s net assets currently approach $240 million.

 Other Examples

-Whistleblowers at Wells Fargo Wealth Management reported of the difficulties sales incentives created between the firm’s high net worth clients and their brokers.
-A recent article in the Wall Street Journal highlights a few of them:
+Whistleblowers at Wells Fargo Wealth Management reported the difficulties sales incentives created between the firm’s high-net-worth clients and their brokers.
+An article in the Wall Street Journal highlighted a few of them:

 Wells Fargo financial advisers pushed clients into products that generated additional fees and often moved client assets between different products or investing platforms to generate more revenue and bigger bonuses.